 Home Learning TV episodes and supporting material

 Did your students watch Home Learning TV on TVNZ DUKE+1 (Freeview channel 18 or Sky channel 504) as part of your teaching and learning programme?
 The 2021 season featured programmes and lessons for ākonga aged 2–11 years.
-Some of the episodes from the 2020–21 seasons are still available on TVNZ OnDemand.
+Currently the episodes from the 2020–21 seasons are not available on TVNZ OnDemand.
+If you have access to ETV (a large online video platform for educators in Aotearoa New Zealand), then these videos can be accessed under TV recordings/Home Learning TV.

 Suzy Cato presents junior science.
 Shawn Cooper presents middle and senior science.
 Dr Michelle Dickinson presents Kitchen Science for younger learners and Senior Science: Breaking It Down.